adrelanos/tor-ctrl/README.md

 * unix domain socket, specified as `[unix:]path`
 * tcp socket, specified as `[addr:]port`

-Autodetects the socket by verifying tor configuration without starting it.
+Autodetects the socket by reading the tor configuration.
-If still undiscovered, will try port 127.0.0.1:9051.
+If still unknown, will try tcp socket 127.0.0.1:9051.

 **Authentication methods**:
 * ~~SAFECOOKIE~~ (on the work, help wanted)
-* COOKIE
-* HASHEDPASSWORD

-**CookieAuthFile**: discover it by sending PROTOCOLINFO, so no need to specify the file.
+* COOKIE - discover it by sending PROTOCOLINFO, so no need to specify the file.
+* HASHEDPASSWORD - needs to be specifiedo on the command line

 ## Installation